Stevinsan/power-meter-stopper/README.md

 ## ⚠️ Disclaimer

-This application is intended solely for educational, research, and legitimate management or recovery of wallets owned by the user.
+- This application is intended for educational, research purposes only.

-Attempting to gain unauthorized access to wallets, accounts, private keys, seed phrases, or digital assets belonging to other people is illegal.
+- Attempting unauthorized access is illegal.
 Users are solely responsible for ensuring that their use of this software complies with all applicable laws and regulations.

-The developers accept no responsibility for any misuse of this application.
+- The developers assume no responsibility for any misuse of this application.

 ---